65456u/bupt-bachelor-thesis-typst-2025/README.md

 # bupt-bachelor-thesis-typst-2025
-Typst template for BUPT bachelor thesis.
-Following guide 2025.
+A Typst template for crafting BUPT Bachelor theses, meticulously aligned with the official guidelines for the year 2025.